MaximeRobeyns/agnfinder/docs/source/inference.rst

 - ``CVAEEnc`` is the base implementation of the recognition or *encoder* network :math:`q_{\phi}(z \vert y, x)`.
 As previously, the constructor accepts a neural network architecture description of type ``arch_t``, except this time it is not optional.
-The only abstract methods to implement is also ``get_dist``, which takes the outputs of the encoder network as arguments, and returns a ``_CVAE_RDist``.
+The only abstract method to implement is also ``get_dist``, which takes the outputs of the encoder network as arguments, and returns a ``_CVAE_RDist``.
 Recall that we must have a reparametrised distribution as the encoder distribution in order for SGD optimisation of the